There is this wonderful site called Couchsurfing where

 strict, and unlike everywhere else we had been the drinks (which we had to pay

 for) were expensive.
+Nonetheless we

 found ourselves kayaking around some rocky islands later and eating delicious